jayr-o1/resume-scorer/README.md

 4. **Visualization**: Generation of insights with interactive visualizations
 5. **Recommendations**: Tailored improvement suggestions based on analysis results

+## Performance Optimizations

+Resume Scorer includes several optimizations to maximize performance and minimize resource usage:

+1. **Model Quantization**: Optional 8-bit quantization reduces model size by up to 75% with minimal accuracy impact
+2. **Task-Specific Models**: Specialized models for different tasks (skills, education, experience) improve both accuracy and efficiency
+3. **Hybrid Approach**: Combines embedding models with rule-based extraction for optimal resource usage
+4. **Memory Management**: Aggressive memory optimization with model offloading when not in use
+5. **Pre-loading**: Models can be pre-loaded during startup for faster response times

+These optimizations make Resume Scorer suitable for deployment on platforms with memory constraints, such as Render's free tier.

 ## Installation

 ### Local Installation